 You can use the TAU (Tuning and Analysis Utility), version 2.18.1+, with PGI-generated accelerator code.
 TAU instruments code at the function or loop level, and version 2.18.1 is enhanced with support to track performance in accelerator regions.
-TAU software and documentation is available at this website: http://tau.uoregon.edu
+TAU software and documentation is available from the TAU website at: http://tau.uoregon.edu.